-Emperor Menelik II founded Addis as a capital city in 1887.
-This big, sprawling, hospitable city still bears the stamp of his exuberant personality.
-More than 220 square kilometers in area, Addis Ababa is situated at the foothill of the 3,200 meter.
-Entoto Mountains, and rambles pleasantly across many wooded hillside and gullies cut with fast flowing steams.
-Wide tree lined streets, fine architecture, glory weather and the incongruity of donkey trains along the boulevards make Addis a city of surprise and a delightful place to explore.
+Emperor Menelik II founded Addis as a capital city in 1887; this big, sprawling, hospitable city still bears the stamp of his exuberant personality.
+More than 540 square kilometers in area, Addis Ababa is situated at the foothill of the 3,200 meter Entoto Mountains, and rambles pleasantly across many wooded hillside and gullies cut with fast flowing steams, wide tree lined streets, fine architecture, glory weather and the incongruity of donkey trains along the boulevards make Addis a city of surprise and a delightful place to explore.
 The clear mountain air gives the city bracing atmosphere of a summer highland resort.
-It enjoys a mild climate, with an altitude ranges from 2200m to 2500m and with average of 61 degree Fahrenheit.
+It enjoys a mild climate, with an altitude ranges from 2200 meters above sea level to 2500 meters above sea level and with average of 61 degree Fahrenheit.

 Addis Ababa which literally means ‘‘New Flower’’ stands at the very heart of Ethiopia and there is much to do and to see.
 The city has a flourishing cultural life, with regular exhibition and lectures.
 There are many opportunities to experience Ethiopian music, songs and dance, to visit museums and to see the city sights.

 The Wukro Degum road leads west to Gheralta, its rock crowned peak, together with far reaching plains, enclosed by a chain of mountains, casts a panoramic view.
 George Gerster, the Swiss photographer, writes in his book, Churches in Rock,...read more